sudipta-pran/100daysReactChallenge/README.md

 27/2/19

 Tried React Hooks for the first Time.
 I’m not using node or npm here.
 I’ve just used react, react-dom and babel libraries as CDN links.
 Worked on the addition game of the first day's project.
 Everything works perfectly.
 I love react hooks.

+# day 009:
+28/2/19

+Tried Redux for the first time.
+It is a predictable state container for JavaScript apps.
+Note "Javascript app".
+It doesn't have to be a React app.
+It works kinda in a publish-subscribe pattern.
+Since it is a javascript library, I first tried including it in script tags, in a simple html file and made a vanilla javascript application which just increments or decrements a number on button clicks.
+The code can be found in the folder 'day009Redux'.